Blown-up toric surfaces with non-polyhedral effective cone

 \begin{database} A database of Lang--Trotter polygons that can be used to show that the pseudo-effective cone of $\oM_{0,n}$ is not polyhedral for $n\geq 10$ in characteristic $p$ for any prime $p<2000$ (see Remark~\ref{rem:LT}).
 For each polygon, the corresponding non-polyhedral primes are displayed.

 \end{database}

 We give an overview of the MAGMA package, which can be downloaded from:

 and contains descriptions of all functions.
 We first use Polygon 111 as a running example, then we study infinite families of pentagons and heptagons from Section~\ref{asrgasrharh}.
-After that we find non-polyhedral primes up to $2000$ for the polygon of Section~\ref{sgasrhasrh}, and finally we study the Halphen polygon of Example \ref{ex3}.
+After that we find non-polyhedral primes up to $2000$ for the polygon of Section~\ref{sgasrhasrh}, and finally we study Halphen polygons, in particular the one in Example \ref{ex3}.

 \begin{computation} Normal fan of the lattice polygon $\Delta$, the fan of the minimal resolution of the toric surface $\bP_\Delta$, $\vol(\Delta)$, number of boundary points. \begin{tbox} {

 } \end{tbox} \end{computation}